 Looking at the relation across currencies, the USD market experienced on balance negative relation between volatility risk premia and subsequent duration returns, albeit not a very significant one.
 By contrast, the correlation of volatility risk premia in non-U.S. markets with subsequent IRS receiver returns relative to the U.S. has been positive with modest significance.
 This suggests that premia are charged for idiosyncratic volatility risk and predictive for idiosyncratic returns in non-USD currency areas.

 Indeed, non-USD volatility risk premia have been a valuable and fairly reliable signal for positions in non-USD fixed-rate receivers relative to the U.S. market.
-For example, the balanced accuracy of weekly signals, i.e. the average of the ratios of correctly detected positive returns and correctly detected negative returns, has been 51.2% and has been over 50% for three-quarters of all countries and 74% of all calendar years since 2000.
+For example, the balanced accuracy of weekly signals, i.e. the average of the ratios of correctly detected positive returns and correctly detected negative returns, has been 51.2% and has been over 50% for around 70% of all countries and around 70% of all calendar years since 2000.

 A naïve trading strategy, rebalancing longs and shorts in relative IRS positions would have produced a Sharpe ratio of 0.6 since 2000, before transactions.
 In the 2000s the performance mainly owed to a successful timing of fixed receiver and payer positions.
 In the 2010s the performance was carried mainly by the bias towards fixed receivers.